Is onboard social distancing possible or simply a PR tactic? This is perhaps the most controversial topic in airline industry Covid-19 policy.

 Saudia – according to Saudia’s onboard health and safety policy, “the seat next to you will always remain unavailable for seating to ensure social distancing.”
 No timeframe is given for when this policy will end.

-Southwest Airlines – Southwest will block seats through October 31, 2020.
-Note that on Southwest you select your own seat when you get on board the aircraft, but flights are sold sufficiently under-capacity so that all passengers can leave empty seats between one another.
+Note that on Southwest you select your own seat when you get on board the aircraft.
+So for the few remaining days in November, flights are sold sufficiently under-capacity so that all passengers can leave empty middle seats between one another.
+Southwest says that passengers traveling together can sit together if they wish.

-Other than the exceptions explained above, airlines that continue to block seats are generally doing so through September 2020 and will reevaluate whether to continue during that month.
+Other than the exceptions explained above, airlines that continue to block seats are generally doing so through December 2020 or January 2021 and will reevaluate whether to continue given the state of air travel and public health considerations.

 Airlines blocking seats are foregoing revenue for perceived passenger safety.
 They have received early positive press and social media.